Document Type : Research Paper

-Sassan Rezaie, Division of Molecular Biology, Dept. of Mycology and Parasitology, School of Public Health, Tehran University of Medical Sciences, Tehran, Iran
+Depatment of Medical Mycology and Parasitology, Division of Molecular Biology, School of Public Health, Tehran University of Medical Sciences, Tehran, Iran

 Background and objective : Milk as a complete food source comes from a variety of sources, including cattle, goats, sheep and buffalo, for human consumption.
 Knowledge of fungal diversity in the environment is poor compared with bacterial biodiversity.
 The main objective of this study is to identify the raw milk in healthy conditions.